melekboran1602/gul-ticaret-marshall/README.md

 # Gül Ticaret Marshall — Kâhta

-A modern and responsive business website developed for Gül Ticaret Marshall, a local paint and construction materials store in Kâhta, Adıyaman, Türkiye.
+A responsive business website developed as a practical front-end project based on my family's local business, Gül Ticaret Marshall, in Kâhta, Adıyaman, Türkiye.

 ## 🌐 About the Project

-This project was developed to create a simple, modern, and user-friendly online presence for a local business.

-The website presents the store's products, physical location, contact information, and real store photographs in a clean and responsive interface.
+This project was created as a personal learning and practice project to apply my foundational knowledge of HTML, CSS, and JavaScript to a real-world setting.

+Since I also work at the business, I used the store and its products as the basis for the website.
+The goal was not to build a complete e-commerce platform, but to challenge myself by designing and developing a simple website from scratch.

+The project includes selected Marshall products, real photographs of the store, basic product categorization, contact information, and location details.

 ## ✨ Features

-- Responsive design for desktop and mobile devices
+-Responsive design for desktop and mobile devices
-- Product catalog with category filtering
+-Product catalog with category filtering
-- Marshall product information
+-Selected Marshall product information
-- Links to official Marshall product pages
+-Links to official Marshall product pages
-- Real photographs of the store
+-Real photographs of the store
-- Direct phone call functionality
+-Direct phone call functionality
-- Google Maps location and directions
+-Google Maps location and directions
-- Modern blue-themed user interface
-- Published using GitHub Pages
+-Responsive navigation and layout
+-GitHub Pages deployment

 ## 🛠️ Technologies

 - HTML5
 - CSS3
 - JavaScript
 - Git
 - GitHub
 - GitHub Pages

 ## 📂 Project Structure